 Worried you might overpack?
 Check out this post about what not to pack so your suitcases aren’t stuffed too full.

-Oh, the headache of lost luggage.
-No one wants it to happen but if you are the “lucky” winner, make your life easier by having the right information.
 You know those luggage tags that you can strap onto your suitcase?
 Sometimes they come with a new suitcase or you can just get those free tags in front of the check-in area at an airport.
-Wherever you get them, use 'em.
+Wherever you get them, use them.

 The tags are really just a backup though.
 The airline uses the huge sticker that they print out and tape onto your bag when you're checking your bags in.
 They'll give you a receipt.
 DON'T LOSE THE RECEIPT.
 If your bag does get lost, chances are they're not going to find your bag, look at the free bag tag you filled out, and go out of their way to try to read your handwriting and call you.
 Nope.
 If your bag gets lost, you're going to let them know and they're going to ask for the receipt they gave you as a means to track it down.